 Debt settlement isn't the only path — and it's not the right fit for everyone.
 Here are all the options available to Texas residents:

 Negotiate with creditors to pay less than you owe.
-Best for $10K+ in unsecured debt.
+Texas's wage garnishment prohibition gives you powerful leverage in negotiations.
 Our specialty.

 Combine multiple debts into one lower-interest loan.
-Best for good credit + steady income.
+No state income tax means more take-home pay for payments.
+Best for 670+ credit score.

 Not sure which option fits?
 See our full comparison: Debt Relief Options — Side-by-Side Comparison